-Both attacker and defender may retreat as a result of a combat (if received Dx or Ax results in COMBAT table).
+Both attacker and defender may retreat as a result of a combat (if they receive a Dx or Ax results in COMBAT table).

-- 5.4.1 Any retreats are mandatory - 5.4.2 Retreating units must retreat by given number of hexes from hex they fought.
+- 5.4.1 Any retreats are mandatory - 5.4.2 Retreating units must retreat by given number of hexes from the combat hex.